divio/divio-cloud-docs/how-to/includes/deploy-common-settings-media.rst

 Media
 ~~~~~~~~~~~

+If your application needs to handle generated or user-uploaded media, it should use a media object store.

 Media credentials are provided in ``DEFAULT_STORAGE_DSN``.
 See :ref:`how to parse the storage DNS
 <interact-storage-parse-DSN>` to obtain the credentials for the media object stores we provide.
 Your application needs
 to be able to use these credentials to configure its storage.